 - Egg scramble with toast: This quick and easy breakfast is a breeze to make.
 Scramble up some eggs, fresh vegetables, and low-fat shredded cheese while the bread toasts.
 Pick a whole-grain bread, which is higher in fiber than white bread, and packed with more nutrients.
 To save some time in the morning, chop the veggies up the night before, or use leftovers from dinner.

 - Yogurt with granola and berries: If Baby has a sweet tooth, this breakfast is sure to please.
 Unlike sugary breakfasts options like donuts or muffins, this well-balanced choice offers natural sweetness and a great nutritional punch.
-Use his favorite berries (strawberries and blueberries are a nice topping) and mix it all up.
+Use their favorite berries (strawberries and blueberries are a nice topping) and mix it all up.
 The best part?
 This one can be ready in no time.

 - Muffins and bacon: Yes, you read that right – it can be healthy with the right ingredients.
-In a mini muffin tray, prepare some high-fiber bran muffins with raisins, which will be easy for him to pick up and eat.
+In a mini muffin tray, prepare some high-fiber bran muffins with raisins, which will be easy for them to pick up and eat.
 If you make a little extra, these muffins can last through the week and save you some effort later.
 Served with a side of turkey bacon, which is a good source of protein that is also low in fat, you’ve almost got an entire meal.
 Pour a glass of milk, slice up an apple, and violá!
 All food groups are covered.

 - Mayo Clinic Staff.
 “Healthy breakfast: Quick, flexible options.”
 Mayo Clinic.
 Mayo Clinic, April 8 2014.
 Web.